 I wouldn’t know.
 I look at the list of finalists for Best Novel, do a quick mental check to see if I’ve read any of them, and then generally move on with my Internet browsing.
-The list of finalists is controversial supposedly because lists were published encouraging voters who to nominate, not based so much on the merits of the work, but on the political leanings (or lack of political leanings) of the finalists.
+The finalists’ list is controversial supposedly because lists were published encouraging voters to nominate, not based so much on the merits of the work, but on the political leanings (or lack of political leanings) of the finalists.

 Some have criticized the Hugo Awards for being manipulated by so-called Social Justice Warriors (SJWs), people who believe white men have too much clout and power at the cost of non-white, non-men.
 SJW’s try to even the playing field by promoting, usually on Twitter and Tumblr, less deserving women and minorities over more deserving white men.

 Or maybe the women and minorities are more deserving than the white men.
 Still, the white men are getting ahead because their whiteness or maleness is just too overpowering like too much Old Spice slapped on by an octogenarian with a head-cold.

 The main list of recommended nominees was Sad Puppies 3, published by writer Brad R. Torgersen.
 Many of the finalists on the Sad Puppies 3 slate made the final cut and are now in the running to be winners of the 2015 Hugo Award.